 For physical items, putting a source on course reserve makes it available in the library for your students to use specifically for your course.
 We place the item on a shelf behind the library service desk, and your students can request it just by looking up your name or your course.
 You are able to determine the amount of time students are allowed to keep it.
 You may require that the item only be used within the library.
 This system makes sure that all the students in your class have the opportunity to use it.

-For electronic items, the course reserve system allows you to make sure you are complying with United States copyright law.
+For electronic items (ie., online readings you share with students), the course reserve system allows you to make sure you are complying with United States copyright law.
+We can help you make "Fair Use" determinations on readings that you post on Canvas/MyClasses.
 Due to the complex nature of the law and the fees that can be associated with using items, the SU Libraries will keep track of electronic articles, book chapters, etc. that you request approval to use for your course, and make sure that the required copyright fees, if any, are paid.
 For this reason, it is extremely important that you submit a course reserve request for all electronic items that you post to MyClasses that are even possibly copyright-protected!

 For physical items, you should submit a course reserve if you would like to make an item available to your students for short-term use in the library.
 Doing this prevents one student from monopolizing a critical text for the course, and ensures that all the students in your class have ready access to the item.
 You can determine how long a student should be able to keep the item, from as little as 1 hour to as long as 7 days.
 Keeping a reserve item classified as "in-library-use only" also minimizes risk of damage or loss.
 (We will place security strips in all faculty-owned items that you loan to us.)
 As the faculty member placing any item on reserve, you may check it out for any loan period, at any time.